MichaelCurrin/code-cookbook/recipes/ci-cd/netlify/index.md

 With Ruby or Node and your gems and node modules (it will look for Gemfile and packages.json files).

-You don't have have to setup a GH Actions workflow file of steps or choose any actions or setup a token to actually push to a branch which serves on GH Pages.
+You don't have to setup a GH Actions workflow file of steps or choose any actions or setup a token to actually push to a branch which serves on GH Pages.

 You don't have to worry about tokens in Netlify either - GH Actions typically needs a token so it can commit to a branch for your and use that to serve a site.